 Another thing to consider when you’re thinking about converting your loft and its eligibility, is where to put the staircase.
 A lot of upstairs hallways, particularly in British houses, do not have space to accommodate another staircase without making more structural changes, for example moving walls.
 This is an additional cost, but can all be factored in but you may need to think about the space you need to sacrifice in order to convert your loft.
 Are you losing any?
 Is that space more useful than a converted loft?
 If the answer is yes, loft conversions may not be the best solution for you and your lifestyle anyway.

 If you need planning permission and your application is refused but you feel that the decision is unfair, then you can launch an appeal.
 You must do this within three months (the deadline is for homeowners, developers with major projects have up to six months).

 You can do this by writing down all the reasons why you think your planning permission should be approved.
 There will be forms sent to you by the council, and it may help to get a planning consultant with knowledge of your local planning department to help with your appeal.

 The council has six weeks to respond, then a remaining three weeks for you to comment on its response and other evidence you have.
-Your neighbors get the opportunity to comment too and an inspector will visit your home where the final decision rests with them after another two-six weeks.
+Your neighbours get the opportunity to comment too and an inspector will visit your home where the final decision rests with them after another two-six weeks.